Brycealong/geneticmaps/README.md

 ```

+**Note:**

-P.S. *LOD score*: A statistical estimate of whether two genetic loci are physically near enough to each other (or "linked") on a particular chromosome that they are likely to be inherited together. **A LOD score of 3 or higher is generally understood to mean that two genes are located close to each other on the chromosome.** In terms of significance, a LOD score of 3 means the odds are 1,000:1 that the two genes are linked and therefore inherited together.
+*LOD score*: A statistical estimate of whether two genetic loci are physically near enough to each other (or "linked") on a particular chromosome that they are likely to be inherited together. **A LOD score of 3 or higher is generally understood to mean that two genes are located close to each other on the chromosome.** In terms of significance, a LOD score of 3 means the odds are 1,000:1 that the two genes are linked and therefore inherited together.
 Also called logarithm of the odds score.

 ### Step4: order.R